chef/chef-web-docs/snapshots/slide_decks/source/list_resources.rst

  .. revealjs:: 5. service

-    Use the :doc:`service resource <resource_service>` to manage services.
+    Use the service resource to manage services.
 Start them, stop them, restart them.
 Most applications have services, which is why this resource is essential.

     For example, to start Apache Tomcat: